 To develop this core strength and pedalling technique for hill climbing, you can do specific cycling workouts.
 These workouts, when combined with cycling specific off-the-bike functional strength exercises, help you to master this and dramatically improve your pedalling efficiency and the power that you can deliver into the bike on climbs.

 You can alternate from primarily using the front of the stroke (push down) as the driver to the back stroke (pull up) as the driver.
 On the front stroke, drive across the top of the stroke from the eleven o’clock position all the way through to the seven o’clock position, using the seven o’clock to the eleven o’clock position as a rest cycle.
 Then switch to the back part of the stoke by driving from the five o’clock position right through to the one o’clock position.
 Practice this at different cadences.
-This requires the development of a lot of core strength to stabilise the power and but it’s actually now that hard to do.
-Once you have mastered the technique and the core strength, you’ll be amazed at how these simple things will make such a difference to your hill climbing and make it a become a lot easier for you.
+This requires developing a lot of core strength to stabilise the power, but it’s not that hard to do.
+Once you have mastered the technique and the core strength, you’ll be amazed at how these simple things will make such a difference to your hill climbing and make it much easier for you.

-If there is one thing you should be working on to improve your hill climbing speed, it’s this, working on your technique and core strength.
+If there is one thing you should be working on to improve your hill climbing speed, it’s this: working on your technique and core strength.
 That’s why we have spent over a decade developing and tuning our cycling specific off-the-bike functional strength exercises that you do for 15 minutes three times a week.
 These exercises, combined with our hill climbing indoor training workouts like the 010 – Hill Climber Cadence Steps, 082 – Hill Climber Seated and Standing with Arm Swaps and 083 Hill Climber 2 x 5 and 2 x 10 Seated and Standing, help you quickly master the pedalling technique and dramatically improve your hill climbing power and speed.
-You can purchase them separately or as a bundle with our hill climbing training programs like the Hill Climber II – Part One from our online store.
-Or, you can join our monthly membership program, where you get access to these workouts and training programs, as well as a whole lot of really cool bonuses that will help you with your cycling.

 Example of an indoor training session for hill climbing – 082 Hill Climber Seated and Standing with Arm Swaps